Anant/Cassandra.Realtime/README.md

 *This is what you have running as of now:*
 ![Get url for future reference](/screenshots/episode1.png)

-## 2. Start and Steup Apache Kafka™
+## 2. Start and Setup Apache Kafka™

 ### 2.a - Open Cassandra.Realtime in Gitpod
 As before, initialize your environment by simply click on the button below *(CTRL + Click to open in new tab)*.
 This will open a **second** gitpod workspaces.
 They will communicate to each other.